gbv/aREF/aref.md

 ```

-*NOTE: There can only be one namespaceMap in an ARSF document.*
+*NOTE: There can only be one namespaceMap in an AREF document.*

 ### Property maps